‘Dancing With The Stars’ James Van Der Beek Shares Heartbreak And Pregnancy Joy In Surprise Show Announcement

 Thrilled beyond belief to announce that another little bundle of joy has picked us to be their family.
 We chose to have our first ultrasound on camera with our #DWTS crew capturing the result – something I NEVER thought we’d ever do… but @vanderkimberly and I have been through three of those first appointments to discover either no heartbeat, or no baby, and she wanted to share this moment.
 Miscarriage (a word that needs a replacement – nobody failed to “carry”, these things sometimes just happen) is something that people rarely talk about, and often go through in secret.
 But there needs to be zero shame around it, or around giving yourself the time and space to grieve.
 We decided to put ourselves out there – not knowing what we’d find – in an effort to chip away at any senseless stigma around this experience and to encourage people who might be going through it to open themselves up to love & support from friends and family when they need it most.
 Happily, for us – this time- we walked out with tears of joy. #AndThenIDancedAQuickStep. • Pic by @jilliangoulding

 James shared that he and his wife experienced three miscarriages and that the joy of hearing a heartbeat is both a relief and a thrill.
-By sharing this information, he is hopeful to use his Dancing With the Stars platform to shed a light on this common heartbreak and destigmatize it, revealing there needs to be “zero shame” around miscarriages and that parents should give themselves “space to grieve.”
+By sharing this information, he is hopeful to use his Dancing with the Stars platform to shed a light on this common heartbreak and destigmatize it, revealing a need for “zero shame” around miscarriages and that parents should give themselves “space to grieve.”

 View this post on Instagram